 Upload data for Apache Hadoop jobs in HDInsight

-Azure HDInsight provides a full-featured Hadoop distributed file system (HDFS) over Azure Storage and Azure Data Lake Storage (Gen1 and Gen2).
-Azure Storage and Data Lake Storage Gen1 and Gen2 are designed as HDFS extensions to provide a seamless experience to customers.
-They enable the full set of components in the Hadoop ecosystem to operate directly on the data it manages.
-Azure Storage, Data Lake Storage Gen1, and Gen2 are distinct file systems that are optimized for storage of data and computations on that data.
-For information about the benefits of using Azure Storage, see Use Azure Storage with HDInsight, Use Data Lake Storage Gen1 with HDInsight, and Use Data Lake Storage Gen2 with HDInsight.
+HDInsight provides a Hadoop distributed file system (HDFS) over Azure Storage, and Azure Data Lake Storage.
+This storage includes Gen1 and Gen2.
+Azure Storage and Data Lake Storage Gen1 and Gen2 are designed as HDFS extensions.
+They enable the full set of components in the Hadoop environment to operate directly on the data it manages.
+Azure Storage, Data Lake Storage Gen1, and Gen2 are distinct file systems.
+The systems are optimized for storage of data and computations on that data.
+For information about the benefits of using Azure Storage, see Use Azure Storage with HDInsight.
+See also, Use Data Lake Storage Gen1 with HDInsight, and Use Data Lake Storage Gen2 with HDInsight.

 Note the following requirements before you begin:

 - An Azure HDInsight cluster.
 For instructions, see Get started with Azure HDInsight.

 - Knowledge of the following articles:

 Upload data to Azure Storage